 The Refined Petroleum Fund (RPF) finances the direct cleanup of contaminated underground storage tank (UST) sites considered to be “orphan sites”–sites for which there is no longer a liable party and the State will likely assume responsibility for remediation.
 Some people believe that money from the RPF should also should be used to reimburse owners and operators of USTs for UST compliance and cleanups.
 The bill does that for very specific instances.
 It also allows money in the Refined Petroleum Fund to be spent, upon appropriation, for the Legacy Release Program.
 Under this program, grants and loans would be made to facilitate brownfield development at property with LUSTs; the permanent closure of USTs, and reimbursement to local units of government and county road commissions for costs of corrective action in situations where regulated substances were left in a public highway.

 The remaining revenue goes into the Refined Petroleum Fund for orphan sites and other purposes for which money in the Fund may be spent.
 The RPF currently has a surplus that is not being spent on orphan sites.
-It has been suggested that reimbursing owners or operators of LUSTs will allow them to focus on cleaning up other sites that require attention, creating work for environmental remediation firms across Michigan.
+It has been suggested that reimbursing owners or operators of LUSTs will allow them to focus on cleaning up other sites that require attention, creating work for environmental remediation firms in Michigan.

 For Additional Information: